 Preparation stands for thorough sanding of the old countertop surface and ensuring that the adhesive glue layer is properly adhered to the surface before you proceed with it.

-It would be impossible to write a detailed Rustoleum Countertop transformations review without drawing parallels with the Giani Granite DIY kit.
+It would be impossible to write a detailed Rustoleum countertop paint review without drawing parallels with the Giani Granite DIY kit.

 To be fair, we haven’t had a chance to use that kit yet.